How much does an oral cancer screening cost in Fountain Valley?

 Typical PPO behavior, not your specific plan.
 We verify your actual benefits before any treatment is scheduled.

-Visual screening as part of a regular exam is fully covered at most offices because it is included in the exam fee, not billed separately.
+Visual screening as part of a regular exam is generally included in the exam fee, not billed separately, so it is typically covered at the exam benefit rate under most PPO plans.
 Adjunct screening with VELscope, OralID, or brush biopsy is billed under its own code and is inconsistently covered.

 If a lesion is found and a biopsy is needed, biopsy is usually covered at the basic or major restorative rate, depending on the plan and the nature of the biopsy.